Yash-777/notebook/nodejs/node-express-application-setup.md

 Static resources are binary files (such as images or compressed files), stylesheets and JavaScript or HTML files that don't need to be processed by Node before returning them to the client.
 Put these files in the `public` folder, and they will be served up automatically.

-The express application generator creates the subfolders `images`, `stylesheets` and `javascripts` for you, but you don't have to use them.
-You can make any changes to this items in the public folder without making any changes to your express application.
+The Express Application Generator creates the subfolders `images`, `stylesheets` and `javascripts` for you, but you don't have to use them.
+You can make any changes to the items in the public folder without making any changes to your Express application.

 > The (seemingly) obvious exception, of course, would be where Jade templates reference JavaScript, stylesheet and images in the public folders.
 However, one could make the case that updating template files used by the application isn't the same as changing the application code.